Appeals court rejects Trump’s bid to fire Fed Governor Lisa Cook

 By Elisabeth Buchwald, Dan Berman, CNN

-(CNN) — President Donald Trump cannot remove Lisa Cook from the Federal Reserve’s Board of Governors for now, a federal appeals court said in an emergency ruling Monday, hours before the central bank’s two-day monetary policy meeting kicks off.
+(CNN) — President Donald Trump cannot remove Lisa Cook from the Federal Reserve’s Board of Governors for now, a federal appeals court said in an emergency ruling Monday, just hours before the central bank’s two-day monetary policy meeting was set to kick off.

 The decision from the US Court of Appeals for the District of Columbia Circuit, split 2-1 along party lines, marks another defeat for the White House’s efforts to control the Fed and economic policy.
 Trump has sought to oust Cook over allegations of mortgage fraud, though Cook has not been charged with any wrongdoing.